cfranklindaniel/bcbsm-full-stack-developer-candidate-coding-exercise-2/README.md

   	h.
 Username (Text field) - alpha-numeric with no special characters
   	i.
 Password (Text field) - alpha-numberic and must contain 1 special character, at least one capital letter and at least one number
 4. Demonstrate user login and authentication
-5. Upon login show the user their profile page and allow update of first name, last name, address.
+5. Upon login show the user their profile page only and allow update of first name, last name, address.
 All other fields should not be editable.
+6. Your REST API should have one endpoint for both SAVE and UPDATE functionality.
-6. Fork this repository for your code changes
+7. Fork this repository for your code changes

 ## Tech Stack:
 Springboot